FOSS-is-GOAT/luv-icons-only/README.md

 # Issues
 If you find problems with the contents of this repository please create an issue.

+## Please be aware that this is not "complete" yet with thousands of icons inside.
+Icons are added gradually.
+Check the [FAQ](https://github.com/NitruxSA/luv-icon-theme/wiki/L%C3%BCv-FAQ) for questions.

 ©2019 Nitrux Latinoamericana S.C.